fmcpherson/jekyll/_posts/2018-6-30-my-internet-writing-story.md

 date:   2018-06-30 17:37:03
 categories: stories
 ---
-# A Personal History About Writing On The Internet

 >I [published the following](http://stories.frankmcpherson.net/2014/07/21/aPersonalHistoryAboutWritingOnTheInternet.html) on July 21, 2014, and at that time I started using an app called Fargo for writing.
 I have not updated this article since then, even though I switched to 1999.io and now micro.blog.
 I hope to edit this article to bring it up to date.

 It has been a while in coming, but I have recently consolidated my writing on the Internet to a domain that I own and hosting services under my control.
 I've been publishing my writing on the Internet since the fall of 1999 when I started blogging using a service called EditThisPage.com.